headless-axolotl/dungen/documentation/testing.md

 This tool is not entirely accurate so even though it reports test coverage below 100%, some of the lines that are reportedly skipped cannot be as lines before them are not skipped.
-This can be more clearly seen by generating the **html** output by running `cargo tarpaulin --out Html`.
+This can be more clearly seen by generating the **html** output by running `cargo tarpaulin --engine llvm --out Html`.
 Running just the tests without code coverage can be done by running `cargo test`.

 Unit tests which test the functionality of a given module live in the same file as that module.
 They are in the submodule `test` which is marked by `#[cfg(test)]`.

-As of the last commit the coverage is: 93.32%.
+As of the last commit the coverage is: 97.73%.
-The most faulty report tarpaulin gives is in `room.rs`.

 ## Methodology